Subscript may refer to any of the following:

 Creating subscript in Microsoft Word

-To subscript text in Microsoft Word, highlight the text you want to subscript and then click the subscript button, which is the X2 in the Font section.
+To create subscript in Microsoft Word, highlight the text you want to subscript and then click the subscript button, which is the X2 option in the Font section.

 Creating subscript in HTML